rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

     ```
    > Make sure you mark the repository as public and choose the group you previously created as the group name.

-   > Make sure that Project Name is lower case and doesnt contain spaces.
+   > Make sure that Project Name is lower case and doesn't contain spaces.
 Use '-' instead.

     ![import-Nordmart-review](images/import-nordmart-review-ui.png)